How to optimize your daily supplement routine

 As you walk down the supplement aisle, there is an overwhelming combination of vitamins – pills, liquid and dissolvable – that are meant to enhance your current intake.

 But are these vitamins really necessary?
 Which ones should you be taking and when?
-Dr. Shaheera Kader, integrative primary care physician and women’s health specialist at Aurora Health Center – Brookfield, opens the bottle on supplements and how to increase optimal absorption and benefits.
+Dr. Shaheera Kader, an integrative primary care physician and women’s health specialist at Aurora Health Care, opens the bottle on supplements and how to increase optimal absorption and benefits.

 Should you take your supplements with food?